openhwgroup/cva6/docs/03_cva6_design/if_stage.md

-The data fetched at this point can contain compressed instructions, in order to send valid instrctions to the Instruction Decode (ID) stage, we need to chech for compressed instructions and re-align them.
+The data fetched at this point can contain compressed instructions, in order to send valid instrctions to the Instruction Decode (ID) stage, we need to check for compressed instructions and re-align them.
-This is the role of the Iistruction re-aligner.
+This is the role of the Instruction re-aligner.

 #### Instruction Re-aligner